Caltech-NRAO Stripe 82 Survey (CNSS). III: The First Radio-discovered Tidal Disruption Event, CNSS J0019+00: Summary Discussion

-We also consider the possibility of CNSS J0019+00 being renewed jet activity from AGN \citep{Mooley+2016}.
-Renewed jet activity (possibly due to a sudden gas accretion event) has been inferred in some radio AGN over a $\sim$decade timescale from the CNSS Pilot survey \citep{Mooley+2016}, where the new radio sources associated with these AGN have long-lasting ($>$5 years) radio emission with luminosities of $\gtrsim$10$^{29}$ erg s$^{-1}$ Hz$^{-1}$.
-We find that the timescale ($\sim$2 years at frequencies of a few GHz) and energetics of CNSS J0019+00 are not consistent with this AGN population.
-Nevertheless, we cannot conclusively rule out a renewed AGN jet hypothesis for CNSS J0019+00; if this radio transient is indeed such an AGN event, then we conclude that the jet is not long-lasting (like the events found in the CNSS Pilot survey), but becomes luminous and fades away over a timescale of 1--2 years.
+We also consider the possibility of CNSS J0019+00 being renewed jet activity from an AGN \citep{Mooley+2016}.
+Renewed jet activity (possibly due to a sudden gas accretion event) has been inferred in some radio AGNs over a $\sim$decade timescale from the CNSS Pilot survey \citep{Mooley+2016}, where the new radio sources associated with these AGNs have long-lasting ($>$5 years) radio emission with luminosities of $\gtrsim$10$^{29}$ erg s$^{-1}$ Hz$^{-1}$.
+We find that the timescale ($\sim$2 yr at frequencies of a few GHz) and energetics of CNSS J0019+00 are not consistent with this AGN population.
+Nevertheless, we cannot conclusively rule out a renewed AGN jet hypothesis for CNSS J0019+00; if this radio transient is indeed such an AGN event, then we conclude that the jet is not long-lasting (like the events found in the CNSS Pilot survey), but becomes luminous and fades away over a timescale of 1--2 yr.

 The rates, timescales, and environments for other kinds of extragalactic transient events, such as off-axis GRBs, are very different from those of CNSS J0019+00 (see below; also \cite{Mooley+2016} and references therein).
-We therefore conclude, based on the host galaxy properties (which are similar to other TDE hosts), spectral evolution, association with the nucleus of its host galaxy, and transient rate, that CNSS J0019+00 is a tidal disruption event (TDE).
+We therefore conclude, based on the host galaxy properties (which are similar to other TDE hosts), spectral evolution, association with the nucleus of its host galaxy, and transient rate, that CNSS J0019+00 is a TDE.

 Given that TDE is the likely explanation for CNSS J0019+00, we derive constraints on the mass of the disrupted star.
-From our equipartition analysis we find that the outflow has not decelerated, so we can calculate a lower limit on the ejecta mass, $M_{\rm ej} \gtrsim 5\times10^{-3}$ M$_\odot$.
-The mass of the star is therefore $\gtrsim$0.1 M$\sun$ ($f_{\rm ej}$/0.1)$^{-1}$ ($\eta$/0.5)$^{-1}$, where $f_{\rm ej}$ is the fraction of the stellar mass that goes into the radio-emitting ejecta, and $\eta$ ($\leqslant$1) is a fudge factor that is influenced by ejecta velocity stratification, radiative efficiency etc.
+From our equipartition analysis we find that the outflow has not decelerated, so we can calculate a lower limit on the ejecta mass, $M_{\rm ej} \gtrsim 5\times10^{-3}$\,$M_\odot$.
+The mass of the star is therefore $\gtrsim$0.1\,$M_\odot$ ($f_{\rm ej}$/0.1)$^{-1}$ ($\eta$/0.5)$^{-1}$, where $f_{\rm ej}$ is the fraction of the stellar mass that goes into the radio-emitting ejecta, and $\eta$ ($\leqslant$1) is a fudge factor that is influenced by ejecta velocity stratification, radiative efficiency etc.